Skip Breadcrumb Links

 Not true.
 Securing an apprenticeship means you are working towards a post-secondary education.
 The difference between an apprenticeship and a post-secondary education is you can earn money while you learn, so you lower your chances of accumulating debt.
 You could have more options for available work because skilled trades are highly in demand in Canada.

-More and more trade workers require the use of sophisticated computer software alongside mechanical equipment in order to perform their jobs.
-And a lot of Canadians 18 and over do not have the essential skills needed to work in the trades.
+More and more trade workers require the use of sophisticated computer software alongside mechanical equipment to perform their jobs.
+Many Canadians 18 and over do not have the essential skills needed to work in the trades.
 In addition, technology and new techniques are changing the nature of many trades.

 Myth #3